sudostake/resources/docs/execution/progress-report-2.md

   - Keep the feature flag plan ready so we can ship safely once work begins.

 ## Risks We Are Watching
-- No blockers for Milestone 1.
+- No open risks for Milestone 1.
-- For Milestone 2, all heavy changes will sit behind feature flags so we can fall back to the current factory if we hit regressions.
+- For Milestone 2, all major changes stay behind feature flags, so we can fall back to the current factory if we hit regressions.

 ## Next Two Weeks
 - Start the shared vault work: registry design, deploy plan, and launch checklist.